 All recommendations are based on the most recent available information.
-The information In this sheet provides general guidelines.
-For complete details, consult Mannington's General Installation Guide or visit our website at www.mannington.com.
-All instructions and recommendations must be followed for a satisfactory installation.
+The information in this sheet provides general guidelines.
+For complete details, consult the Mannington Commercial General Installation Guide or visit our website manningtoncommercial.com.
+All instructions and recommendations must be followed for satisfactory installation.
+These installation specifications are for fully adhered installations of Mannington Commercial homogeneous products: BioSpec MD, BioSpec SR, Color Anchor (Prism) and Mannington Assurance III.

 Good preparation is essential for a trouble-free installation.
-Do not install Mannington flooring until jobsite testing and subfloor preparations are finished and the work of all other trades is complete.
-Site conditions must comply with relevant building codes and local, state, and national regulations.
+Do NOT install Mannington Commercial flooring until job site testing and subfloor preparations are finished and the work of all other trades is complete.
+Site conditions must comply with relevant building codes and local, state and national regulations.

-- Mannington flooring is recommended for use over properly prepared concrete, suspended wood, metal, and other suitable substrates. - Never install Mannington flooring products over residual asphalt type (Cutback) adhesive as "Bleed Through" may occur. - · Mannington flooring is not suitable for external installation or unheated locations. - Mannington flooring, adhesive, jobsite, and subfloor must be acclimated to a stable condition before installation. - Following installation, foot traffic should be minimized for 24 hours, point loads and rolling traffic for 48 hours, and utilize minimal wet cleaning for 5 days. - Mannington flooring should remain at a temperature between 55° 85° F (13°- 29°C) during its service life. - Mannington flooring must be fully adhered using the appropriate Mannington adhesive. - All seams must be sealed by either using Mannington Commercial MLG-33 chemical seam sealer or heat welded with Mannington solid color weld rod.
+- Mannington Commercial flooring is recommended for use over properly prepared concrete, suspended wood, metal and other suitable substrates. - Never install Mannington Commercial flooring over residual asphalt type (cut back) adhesive as "Bleed Through" may occur. - Mannington Commercial flooring is not suitable for external installation or unheated locations. - Mannington Commercial flooring, adhesive, job site and subfloor must be acclimated to a stable condition before installation - Following installation, foot traffic should be minimized for 24 hours, point loads and rolling traffic for 48 hours and utilize minimal wet cleaning for 5 days. - Mannington Commercial flooring should remain at a temperature between 55° 85°F (13°-29°C) during its service life. - Mannington Commercial flooring must be fully adhered using the appropriate Mannington Commercial adhesive - All seams must be sealed by either using Mannington Commercial chemical seam sealers or heat welded with Mannington solid color weld rods.